 Pitting Cherries is Definitely the Pits

 You’ll need to pit your cherries and if you feel like spending 3 hours doing this without a pitter, go right ahead.
 But let me tell you– you will save so much time (and headache!!!) using a cherry pitter.
-And guess what?
-I’m giving away a cherry pitter, along with 5 other pie tools, right now!
-Hop on over here to enter the cherry pie tools giveaway.

 Not much goes into the filling besides sweet cherries.
 Some sugar and cornstarch to sweeten and thicken, respectively.
 Since we use enough cornstarch for stability, this homemade cherry pie is the perfect amount of juicy.
 It’s solid enough that you’ll be able to cut some gorgeous slices, but still tender and oh-so-juicy.
 Also inside?
 A squeeze of lemon juice, a bit of vanilla, and my favorite addition of all: almond extract.
 Cherry and almond extract are a power flavor duo!!
 A pairing you most certainly need to try in this homemade cherry pie.

 My recipe makes 2 pie crusts: one for the bottom and one for the top.
-I wrote an entire tutorial on this buttery flaky pie crust a couple years ago.
+I wrote and filmed an entire tutorial on this buttery flaky pie crust a couple years ago.
 Warning: that’s a very long post!
 But it discusses common questions, issues, and solutions for making pie crust from scratch.
 A must read if pie crust intimidates you!

 Don’t Forget the Extras!

 Butter: Dot the pie filling with little cubes of butter before baking.
 Why?
 Um, because butter is delicious.
 No but seriously, a little butter enriches the flavor of the pie filling.
 And it also helps prevent the formation of lots of bubbles on the surface of the filling.